KushajveerSingh/nextjs_image_ab_testing/README.md

 setup shadcn npx shadcn-ui@latest init (it will reset some of the changes in tailwind config, so add them back in again)

-todo
+create clerk "webhooks" to send data to convex when a new user is created click "add endpoint" and provide NEXT_PUBLIC_CONVEX_URL (remove .cloud and add .site/clerk) in message filtering choose 'user created' create 'convex/http.ts' file to create webhook on convex side create 'convex/clerk.ts' to create an action that can decode the data sent from clerk (npm install @clerk/clerk-sdk-node svix) in convex goto settings -> environment variables and add "CLERK_WEBHOOK_SECRET" (then go to clerk and grab "signing secret" from the endpoint page) todo

 -   zod